 However, as part of our proportionate, risk-based approach we have focused and continue to focus on countries and parts of our supply chain which we consider to be relatively higher risk.
 The main criteria used to evaluate the risk of suppliers included the origin of manufacture or the nature of the services provided and the location these services are provided from.

 As a result of this review, we identified some parts of our supply chain where the risk of modern slavery is proportionately higher.
 These parts include our third party suppliers who provide products and services for office buildings such as cleaning staff, security staff and courier services (“Relevant Suppliers”).

 We have also contacted any Relevant Suppliers to notify them of our commitment to eradicating modern slavery, to explain our expectations of their compliance with the requirements and spirit of the Act and to seek confirmation that they comply with the same.
 Where available, we review the Modern Slavery transparency statements of Relevant Suppliers and would, if deemed necessary, request other evidence of compliance such copies of relevant certifications and policies.

-Prior to entering into a new supplier arrangement with a Relevant Supplier, we will review the supplier’s business and may request information and/or written assurances regarding their commitment to the protection of human rights and eradicating modern slavery, their day-to-day working practices and any other area(s), we consider necessary in accordance with our proportionate, risk-based approach.
+Prior to entering into a new supplier arrangement with a Relevant Supplier, we will review the supplier’s business and may request information and/or written assurances regarding their commitment to the protection of human rights and eradicating Modern Slavery, their day-to-day working practices and any other area(s), we consider necessary in accordance with our proportionate, risk-based approach.